Liam-DeVoe/liam-devoe.github.io/_posts/2022-01-01-godels-incompleteness-theorem.md

 You're in the home stretch now, and I've left the simplest (or rather, easiest to explain informally) for last.
 A theory $T$ is **sufficiently strong** if it contains the natural numbers, addition on the natural numbers, and multiplication on the natural numbers (or contains items isomorphic to them).
 More formally, $T$ is sufficiently strong if it contains [Robinson arithemtic](https://en.wikipedia.org/wiki/Robinson_arithmetic), called $Q$.
 If you're familiar with peano arithmetic, robinson arithmetic is just peano arithmetic without induction.

-Understanding *why* containing $Q$ is necessary gets to the heart of the incompleteness theorem and is a much deeper discussion than we can get into in this post, so I hope you'll forgive me if I don't go into any more detail here.
+Understanding *why* containing $Q$ is necessary gets to the heart of the proof of the incompleteness theorem and is a much deeper discussion than we can get into in this post, so I hope you'll forgive me if I don't go into any more detail here.

 # Bringing It All Together